luca-pasto/AD-Homelab/README.md

 **Step 3: Install and Configure Active Directory Services**

-From the Server Manager window select "Add roles and features" ->
+From the Server Manager window select "Add roles and features" -> select the domain controller -> select "Active Directory Domain Services" and "Add Features" ->